-When discussing premises liability law, there are three ways a visitor can be classified.
-This includes:
+When discussing premises liability law, there are three main ways a visitor can be classified.
+These classifications include:

 - Invitee: A person who comes onto a property as an invitation.
 This does not have to be in writing.
 In terms of a business, the invitation is to transact business for the mutual benefit of both parties.

 - Licensee: A guest for personal reasons, not relating to business or commercial.
 For example, a person invited to a house for dinner can be a licensee.
 Business visitors are almost always invitees, not licensees.

 - Trespasser: A person who comes onto a property without an invitation and is usually violating trespassing laws.
 This may be if a customer refuses to leave when they are asked or they are a burglar.
 Business owners are not required to keep trespassers safe but cannot purposely cause harm to them.

 What are Common Causes of Injury Claims?

 Accidents can occur on business property in a number of ways.
 Some of the most common causes of accidents include:

 - Slippery surfaces: Slip and fall accidents can be caused by rain, snow, ice, spills, wet or waxed floors, etc.